kanaria69/Mainecoco/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## What kind of music do planets listen to?
+Nep-tunes.